 By Jane Sithole, MPL, Spokesperson on Community Safety and Security:

-The office of Provincial Police Commissioner, Lieutenant General Mark Magadlela, confirmed in June this year that at least 214 firearms were either lost or stolen from the Mpumalanga police within the last three financial years from 2011/2012 to 2013/2014.
+At least 214 firearms were either lost or stolen from the Mpumalanga police force within the last three financial years as confirmed by the office of the Provincial Police Commissioner.

 In an oral reply dated 12 May 2015 to questions raised by the Democratic Alliance, Provincial Police Commissioner Lieutenant General Mark Magadlela said of the 214 firearms that went missing, 107 were stolen and 107 were lost by members of the SAPS.

 Magadlela acknowledged that of the missing 214 firearms, 78 went missing in 2011/2012, 70 in 2012/2013, and 66 in 2013/2014.
 He said only 139 were recovered in that period.

 Click here to view response.

 Firearm loss and theft is the most significant source of illegal guns in South Africa.
 This problem seems to only be increasing and places the lives of ordinary South Africans at risk by adding to the number of weapons in circulation on our streets.

 The DA has requested the MEC for Community Safety and Security, Vusi Shongwe, to urgently launch an investigation into the loss of firearms in the hands of the police.
 The DA has also requested MEC Shongwe to overhaul the police force’s firearm management system and policies.